eurostat/datalab/docs/DATALAB-DEPLOYMENT.md

 ## Access data lab services

 Once the data lab is deployed and configured, you can access its services using the following URL's.
-Replace `example.test` by the domain you used to deploy your data lab.
+Replace `example.test` by the domain you used to deploy your data lab, the same used in the 'values.yaml' file.

 **Service**|**URL**
 :-----:|:-----: